2023 Best Communication & Journalism Schools in Tennessee

 Full Communication & Journalism at The University of Tennessee - Knoxville Report

-Out of the 13 schools in Tennessee that were part of this year’s ranking, King University landed the # 3 spot on the list.
-Located in the city of Bristol, King is a private not-for-profit college with a small student population.
+A rank of #3 on this year’s list means King University is a great place for communication and journalism students.
+Located in the small city of Bristol, King is a private not-for-profit school with a small student population.

 Read full report on Communication & Journalism at King University

 Out of the 13 schools in Tennessee that were part of this year’s ranking, The University of Tennessee - Chattanooga landed the # 4 spot on the list.
-Located in the midsize city of Chattanooga, UT Chattanooga is a public college with a fairly large student population.
+Located in the city of Chattanooga, UT Chattanooga is a public school with a fairly large student population.

 After completing their degree, communication and journalism graduates from UT Chattanooga carry an average student debtload of $24,136.
 This translates to an average monthly loan payment of $172, based on a 10-year repayment plan.